-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 "Coest discussed the CZ [Czech] proposal concerning a modification of the scope of the [Russia] arms embargo," a memo dated 22 July from the EU Council's Working Party on Eastern Europe and Central Asia (Coest) to its Working Party of Foreign Relations Counsellors (Relex), said.

-But if anybody misbehaved, they should have known better, because a letter from another group of officials and diplomats in the EU Council on 14 May 2019, also seen by EUobserver, had spelled out the details of the Russia and Belarus bans.
+But if anybody misbehaved, they should have known better, because another EU memo, dated 14 May 2019 and also seen by EUobserver, spelled out the details of the Russia and Belarus bans.

-Some types of "civilian firearms" could be sold to Russia, the letter from Relex to the Working Party on Conventional Arms Exports (Coarm) said.
+Some types of "civilian firearms" could be sold to Russia, the letter from Relex to the Council's Working Party on Conventional Arms Exports said.

-But nothing should be sold to Belarus because its sanctions included "restrictions on equipment used for internal repression," Coarm added.
+But nothing should be sold to Belarus because its EU sanctions included "restrictions on equipment used for internal repression," while the EU sanctions on Russia did not, Relex said.